Internet Plan Finder: How to Compare prices, bundles

 - Availability.
-Fiber-optic service isn’t available everywhere.
+Fibre-optic service isn’t available everywhere.
 If you’re in a rural area, satellite might be your best option.

 - Equipment.
 Review the quality of modems and other equipment provided by the company.
 To save money, ask whether you can use your own modem.